Many or all companies we feature compensate us. Compensation and editorial

 Can I get grants and scholarships with a low GPA?

-That said, to continue receiving need-based aid like the Pell Grant, you must meet your school’s Satisfactory Academic Progress (SAP) standards.
+That said, to continue receiving need-based aid like the Pell Grant, you must meet your school’s SAP standards.
 This usually means maintaining a minimum GPA (often 2.0) and completing enough credits each term.
-Falling below these benchmarks can result in losing your grant eligibility.
+Falling below these benchmarks can result in the loss of your grant eligibility.

 Additionally, some scholarships are based on: